kubedb/docs/docs/guides/pgbouncer/monitoring/using-prometheus-operator.md

 ## Deploy PgBouncer with Monitoring Enabled

 We will need a PgBouncer with monitoring enabled.
 This PgBouncer needs to be connected to PostgreSQL database(s).
 You can get a PgBouncer setup with active connection(s) to PostgreSQL by following the [quickstart](/docs/guides/pgbouncer/quickstart/quickstart.md) guide.
 PgBouncer object in that guide didn't come with monitoring.
 So we are going to enable monitoring in it.
-Below is the PgBouncer object that contains CoreOS prometheus operator based monitoring:
+Below is the PgBouncer object that contains Prometheus operator based monitoring:

 ```yaml
 apiVersion: kubedb.com/v1alpha2